gbwriting/gbwriting.github.io/_characters/frankie.md

 * Frankie also got a job at the record store which was owned by Alex's parents
 * Eventually, the relationship with Mariah ended after 3 years due to Mariah moving - by then Frankie had a decent savings
 * Frankie and Nyx met when Nyx got a job at the record store, they hit it off, and it didn't take long for them to learn about the others' passion for music - then Echoed Skies was formed
+* Was accepted to Greenborough University and made the decision to move and the rest of the family moved with her